Little Passports Review

 The Little Passports price per box is about $23/month for a great starting point for you to expand upon at home.

-This Little Passports review notes that these kits do require adult help, at least the ones for younger ages.
-We think that’s a great thing and gives you a fun activity to do with your child while you watch them learn.
+I have to make a note in this Little Passports review that these kits do require adult help, at least the ones for younger ages.
+I think that’s a great thing and gives you a fun activity to do with your child while you watch them learn.
 You may even learn a thing or two yourself.

 Little Passports Promotions & Discounts

-This Little Passports review discovered the following promotions and discounts available on littlepassports.com:
+At the time of this Little Passports review, I discovered the following promotions and discounts available on littlepassports.com: